 Summer Reading Challenge

-A key principle of the Summer Reading Challenge is that children are free to choose their own books, rather than being pressurised to read books that are not to their taste.
-Parents often report that this makes a huge difference to their child's enthusiasm for reading - and enthusiastic readers are good readers.
+The key to the challenge is that children are free to choose their own books.
+This means they are not pressured to read books that they don't like.
+Parents report that this makes a difference to their child's enthusiasm for reading.